Flotomate/product_docs/source/request-management/request-management-technician/creating-a-request.rst

    lead to the Request.
 You can attach additional documents to support the resolution process in section-I.

-9. In section-G, you can add a Technician Group, Location, Department and Requestor Accounts.
+9. In section-G, you can add a Technician Group, Location, and Department.
 These fields have a drop-down list of values predefined by an Administrator; you just need to select the appropriate values.

-   Please refer the Administration Manual to know more about the :doc:`fields<admin-customization>`.
+   Please refer the Administration Manual to know more about the above `fields <http://docs.flotomate.com/en/latest/admin/index.html>`_.

 10. Fields in section-H are custom fields.
 You can add n number of fields from the admin section.
     You can control the visibility of such fields.
 Learn how to create a :ref:`Request Custom Field<ad-custom-fields>`.